ShimaaBetah/GraphoPlex/README.md

    ```

-   this should be done for each server replacing all enviroment variables by actual values for each server in the cluster.
+   this should be done for each server replacing all environment variables by actual values for each server in the cluster.
-   Note that if your cluster number servers you specified before is `n` then SERVER_ID should be between `0` and `n-1`.
+   Note that if `server.numOfServers` in `application.properties` is `n` then SERVER_ID should be between `0` and `n-1`.

-   Also GRPC_SERVER_PORT should be different for each server and included in the grpc port you specified in the `application.properties` file .
+   Also GRPC_SERVER_PORT should be different for each server and following the order of the grpc ports you specified in the `application.properties` file .

 5) Run the client
     ```bash